jamielsharief/chronos/README.md

 $ brew install openssl
 ```

-If a dump is encrypted it will have the `enc` extension added.
+If a dump is encrypted with `openssl` it will have the `enc` extension added.